 The first and most obvious check to make is a visual one.
 Carefully look at the fuse and check for any obvious damage including any crushed areas of the body or ends that may result in them not fitting correctly.

-If any damage is evident thrown the fuse away and do not be tempted to use it.
+If any damage is evident throw the fuse away and do not be tempted to use it.

 The final check is to look for any corrosion or deposits on the contact ends of the fuse.
 Again if any is evident then the fuse should not be used.

 Step 2 – Testing a Fuse Using a Battery and Light Bulb